 Rimbol grinned at the deferential manner of the officer; everyone was careful with singers, doubly so when they called in from the ranges.

-"Sure!" he said with humor, "I'm looking at a smoking wreck right now, any chance a ship's been recorded as going down any time recently?"
+"Sure!" he said with humor, "I'm looking at a smoking wreck right now, any chance a ship's been recorded as going down recently?"

 There was a long pause, and when the voice returned it sounded surprised, but slightly warmer, "Ah, affirmative.
 Didn't you hear?
 A ship got hit by a meteor shower 'prox a week ago, went straight into the Passover storms, there wasn't anything we could do about it."